A Tamed Cheetah

 Sometimes, I feel guilty for wanting something other than what I’m offered, for knowing, for feeling that IT IS supposed to be as beautiful as I imagine and I see it to be more and more clearly.
 Sometimes, I know I put my finger on something that hurts others, like a child reminding her parents the abandonments, the questions they didn’t ask themselves because they accepted to be tamed.
 Because “that’s how it is, it is normal.’Nothing is “how it is,’ nothing is normal.
 These things are learned.

 I untame myself.
 I become myself.
 Wilder.
 More dangerous.
 Freer.
 More beautiful.
 Sometimes, I scare others.
 Sometimes, I make them uncomfortable.
 I know I push away people who’d rather not see the wild living inside of them.
-As for me, I am seen for who I am, I become who I am.
+But more and more, I know I am seen for who I am, I become who I am.
 I am in the wild, surrounded by other wild animals, being themselves, untaming at my side.